izelaciman/react-grid/README.md

 ## Component Props

+**dataHandler:** Function type
-**dataHandler:** function type which expects two parameters parameters
+expects two parameters
 params: for query building if static data is used it can be ignored, it's optional.
-setStateCallBack: this is a callback function where grid state is updated expects data. data structure should be a json object containinng results and total count {data: {}, count:10}
+setStateCallBack: this is a callback function where grid state is updated expects data.
+Returned data structure should be a json object containinng results and total count.
+exampleData= {results: [{birth_year:1990,name:'luke',height:180}], count:1}
 ```
 function fetchPersonData(params, setStateCallBack) {
     //Build api query parameters with params.